 Training classes for alumni dogs, foster dogs and publicly owned pets has been suspended until further notice.
 Please email firstname.lastname@example.org with questions and concerns, but note that due to limited staffing, there may be a delay in response.

 All fundraising events and volunteer/public gatherings have been canceled, including offsite adoption events, the public vaccine clinic, volunteer open houses, group volunteering visits, the BARCS around Baltimore Program and weekly volunteer pack walks.

-To limit public exposure, we are only able to accept public drop-offs of cardboard box flats (for litter boxes) and unopened pet food for our community pantry.
-These items can be placed outside of our lobby doors.
+We are now accepting public drop-offs of new or gently used donations.
+These items can be placed outside of our lobby doors at 2490 Giles Road.
 While blankets and towels are still an ongoing need, we are unable to accept used linens at this time.
 Please consider assisting our shelter through a preferred online monetary donation or gifts through our Amazon Wish List.